-- Potable drinking water must be readily available to workers. - Workers must be provided with a sanitary means of drinking the water. - Workers will not be required to share a common drinking cup. - The supervisor will ensure that the constructor or, when required, the supervisor will ensure adequate toilet facilities are provided and that workers have reasonable access to the toilet facilities. - The toilet facilities will be located within 180 meters horizontally of the work area of the project. - The supervisor will ensure that the constructor or, when required, the supervisor will ensure the toilet facilities are serviced, cleaned and sanitized as frequently as necessary to maintain them in a clean and sanitary condition. - The toilet facility will be kept in good repair. - Each toilet facility will: - Have an open-front toilet seat. - Be equipped with an toilet paper dispenser and adequate toilet paper will be provided. - Afford the user privacy and protection from weather and falling objects. - Be illuminated by natural or artificial light. - Be adequately heated if possible. - Be adequately ventilated. - If the toilet facility is intended for use by males/females only it must have a sign indicating such. - Each single-toilet facility will be provided with its own cleanup facility.
-In a multiple-toilet facility, one cleanup facility will be provided for every two toilets. - Each cleanup facility will: - Have a washbasin with running water.
-Both hot and cold running water will be available if reasonably possible. - Have soap or hand cleanser provided. - Have paper towels or a hand dryer.
-If paper towels are provided, there will be a waste disposal receptacle nearby. - If it is not possible to have a washbasin with running water, hand cleanser will be provided. - Workers who handle or use corrosive, poisonous or other substances likely to endanger their health will be provided with washing facilities with clean water, soap and individual towels.
+- Potable drinking water must be readily available to workers. - Workers must be provided with a sanitary means of drinking the water. - Workers will not be required to share a common drinking cup. - Adequate toilet facilities must be provided before work starts and be reasonably accessible. - Toilet facilities will be located within 90 metres, where possible, or 180 metres from the work area. - When working in a tunnel, the facilities shall be located within 180 metres, from the entrance. - The facilities may be located up to 3 kilometres from the work area if transportation is provided. - For a building, the facility will be located within 9 metres, measured vertically, from the work level. - The location of the facilities will be posted in a conspicuous place. - Toilet facilities will be serviced, cleaned and sanitized as frequently as necessary.
+Record to be kept. - The toilet facility will be kept in good repair at all times. - Each toilet facility will: - Have an open-front toilet seat, toilet paper dispenser and adequate toilet paper. - Have a self-closing door that can be locked from the inside. - Afford the user privacy and protection from weather and falling objects. - Be illuminated by natural or artificial light, adequately ventilated and adequately heated if possible. - If the facility is a single-toilet facility, it shall be completely enclosed. - Provide separate toilet facilities for males and females, unless used by only one worker at a time. - If the facility is intended for use by males only or females only, it must have a sign indicating that. - If the facility is intended for use by females, there shall be a disposal receptacle for sanitary napkins. - Where there are 5 plus toilets, at least one toilet must be for the use of female workers only. - Single-toilet facilities must have a wash area, or one for every two toilets in multiple-toilet facilities. - Each wash area will have a washbasin with hot and cold running water if possible, soap or hand cleanser, and paper towels with a waste disposal receptacle or a hand dryer. - If using corrosive, poisonous or other dangerous substances, washing facilities must be provided. - For the minimum number of toilets required, refer to the charts below.